EB-5 Investment Opportunities for Texas Investors

 The primary EB-5 investment requirements can be summarized as follows:

-• Investing a minimum of $900,000 for EB-5 investments made in rural or high unemployment areas designated as targeted employment areas (TEAs).
-Projects outside of TEAs require an investment of $1,800,000, but all of EB5AN’s EB-5 investment projects are located in TEAs and qualify for the lower investment threshold of $900,000.
+• Investing a minimum of $800,000 for EB-5 investments made in an infrastructure project, or in rural or high unemployment areas designated as targeted employment areas (TEAs).
+Projects outside of a targeted employment area require an investment of $1,050,000.
+However, all of EB5AN’s EB-5 investment projects are located in TEAs and qualify for the lower minimum investment threshold

-• Creating or preserving at least 10 full-time jobs for qualifying U.S. workers that last a minimum of two years.
+• Creating or preserving the economic equivalent of at least 10 full-time jobs for qualifying U.S. workers that last a minimum of two years

 • Investing in a new commercial enterprise or a troubled business.